 FINNISH ARCHITECTURE 2016

-Published in connection with a biennial exhibition, the book displays high-quality Finnish architecture from 2014 and 2015.
+Published in connection with the biennial exhibition, the book displays high-quality Finnish architecture from 2014 and 2015.

 Finnish Architecture Biennial Review 2016